rflstruthers/Small-HTML-CSS-Projects/README.md

-# The-Tech-Academy-HTML-CSS-Large
+# HTML and CSS
-Large coding projects for HTML/CSS course
+This repo contains small HTML and CSS coding projects I have worked on.